cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-37.md

 ---

 The National Institute of Standards and Technology maintains several important publications about risk management and security as part of its mission to promote innovation and industrial competitiveness [1].
-There are several important publications from NIST, but this post will summarize special publication (SP) 800-37 'Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy'.
+One of the most notable is special publication (SP) 800-37 'Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy'.
 The target audience for this document is any individual or organization associated with the design, development, implementation, assessment, operation, maintenance, and disposition of information systems [2].
 As stated, this document provides a  Risk Management Framework (RMF) for any information systems.
 This is primarily focused on digital information systems and integration into modern cybersecurity, but not exclusively.

 Sources are cited below, original article available free from NIST [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf).